tclahr/uac-tests/README.md

 ## Getting Started

 Development for UAC is easy, as the tool is written in shell script.
 UAC uses the Bourne shell (/bin/sh) on the target system.
-By adhering to the Bourne shell, UAC remains portable, and allows it to run on any Unix-like system.
+By adhering to the Bourne shell, UAC remains portable and allows it to run on any Unix-like system.

 ## Usage